 blossoming, so now is the perfect time to visit.
 There are 5 walk trails to

 suit all fitness levels from between 300m and 5km in length.
 Once you’ve

 finished at the falls, head up the road to the Upper Lesmurdie Falls area which

 has plenty of space for a picnic and lots of nature play experiences.
 Read the Kids Around Perth Lesmurdie Falls Review here.

 Dine in the restaurant, alfresco, out on the deck or in the gardens.
 The kids will love the playground and exploring the beautiful gardens.
-Open Wednesday to Sunday for lunch with dinner Thursday to Saturday and breakfast Sunday mornings. www.hopsscotch.com.au
+Open Thursday to Sunday with all day menu and Sunday breakfast menu also. www.nakedapple.com.au

 in 2016, the Mundaring Sulpture Park is one of the best parks on offer in the